Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 ...Jesus Christ.

 “Look, *if* there’s a gal on this ship who’s inclined to take a ride?
 She’ll let you know.
 All you gotta do right now is make eye contact and smile.
 If the situation permits, try small talk.
-You be polite, and professional---and unlike what some folks think, you can do that *and* be friendly---and you be *respectful.”*
+You be polite, and professional - and unlike what some folks think, you can do that *and* be friendly - and you be *respectful.”*

 “So, just...how is that dating?”